cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Pod service account

 Each component must have its own service account.
-It must never use default service account.
+It must never use the `default` service account.

 Improves: